metaphacts/metaphactory-docker-compose/README.md

 ## Connecting a Git Storage for Knowledge Graph Asset Management

-As part of Asset Management metaphactory supports maintining versions of assets (e.g. ontologies or vocabularies) in a central Git repository.
+As part of Asset Management metaphactory supports maintaining versions of assets (e.g. ontologies or vocabularies) in a central Git repository.
 To enable version control it is required to configure and connect to such a Git Storage.
 The detailed steps for doing so are described in https://help.metaphacts.com/resource/Help:AssetStorageConfig.

 ## Activating GraphScope